Five of the most valuable digital tools for freelancers

 As a freelancer, your time is one of your most valuable resources.
 Unless you excel at accountancy, chances are tasks like organizing receipts and filing your taxes take up a large amount of time.

 Applications such as Expensify allow you to upload images of your receipts onto your phone.
 The uploaded information can then be synced with other accountancy software like QuickBooks, which automate your taxes for you.
+You can also use QB on a cloud desktop with QuickBooks Hosting which allows you remote accessibility feature to work from anywhere on the go.

 There are also lots of resources that are designed to help freelancers track, plan and manage your budget.
 Whatever part of accountancy and finance management you struggle with, chance is that there is a software available that can help.